jrheard/blog/_drafts/pure_functions.md

 * What are the function's inputs?
 * What are the function's outputs?

-By contrast, let's think about impure functions.
-Here are *some of* the things that you need to think about when you're reading an impure function:
+By contrast, here are *some of* the things that you need to think about when you're reading an impure function:

 * What are the function's inputs?
     * When the function has finished running, what state will the inputs be in?